azemetre/web-a11y-cheatsheet/README.md

 ### [why a11y](#why)

-Accessibility standards are becoming more dominant, not just legally, but are also actively becoming part of standard development, design, and product workflows.
+Accessibility standards are becoming more critical, not just legally, but are also actively becoming part of standard development, design, and product workflows.

-While an immediate benefit of having a compliant site/app, other benefits when having an effective a11y standards are easier automation and testing.
+While an immediate benefit is having a compliant site/app, other benefits include easier automation, testing, and customer support.

 ---